 The control button is used for:

 - Resetting the product to factory default settings.
-See Reset to factory default settings on page 68. - Connecting to a one-click cloud connection (O3C) service over the internet.
-To connect, press and hold the button for about 3 seconds until the status LED flashes green.
+See page 67. - Connecting to an AXIS Video Hosting System service.
+See .
+To connect, press and hold the button for about 3 seconds until the Status LED flashes green.

 Connectors